beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/README.md

 In this workshop, you will implement a small subsection of image classification —digit recognition.
 Using Pytorch, an open-source Python library developed by Facebook, you will take hand-drawn images of the numbers 0-9 and build and train a neural network to recognise and predict the correct labels for the digits displayed.

-This is our first machine learning workshop delivered being at Microsoft Reactor with many more to come.

-This repository contains instructions for setting up your own development environment to get you started with machine and deep learning technologies quick and easy.
+This repository contains instructions for setting up your own development environment to get you started with machine and deep learning technologies.
 Workshop assignments for _intro to ML workshop_ is included in the `notebooks` folder.

 ## Prequisites